Verified Expert in Engineering

 Git, OS X, Xcode, Go, Swift, Sublime Text, Vim Text Editor

 ...and universally loved product I've created is LiveReload, a productivity tool for web developers now supported by nearly every web stack in the world.

 CTO and Jack of All Trades

-- Single-handedly designed, developed, and maintained the back end for a social-networking app, including a back-office, an asset processing pipeline, API servers, in-house push notifications, and other smaller components.
+- Designed and developed the back end for the company's apps, including a back office, an asset processing pipeline, API servers, in-house push notifications, and other smaller components.

 - Helped design and monitor key growth and usage metrics for the app.

-- Established and monitored performance and costs predictions for various growth scenarios.
+- Established and monitored performance and cost predictions for various growth scenarios.

 - Participated in the development of the iOS side of the app for a few months to help us meet deadlines, including a system for recording operations and metrics (likes, views, flags) offline and replaying them when online.

 - Interviewed and hired the back-end development team.